-Property prices have risen steadily over the past five years due to an increase in demand for houses and the boom in the mining sector.
-The price push is exacerbated by the expectation of economic growth in 2012 when Niger starts producing and exporting petroleum.
-Foreign investors, rich Nigerien citizens and Nigeriens from the diaspora are buying properties and investing heavily in modernising the stock of residential and commercial properties in the capital and other cities.
-The growth in the market is expected to continue due to the growing demand for commodities coupled with the ambitious programme of the president, known as “Niamey Nyala” or “Niamey the cute”, a programme to metamorphose Niger’s capital city Niamey into a modern, attractive city.
+Property prices have risen steadily over the past decade given an increase in demand for houses (and insufficient supply) due to economic growth and the boom in the civil society activities.
+Niger has witnessed the influx of non-governmental organizations.
+Also due to the nascent petroleum industry, and the increase in urbanisation, there is a high demand for property.
+Rich Nigerien citizens and Nigeriens from the diaspora are buying properties and investing heavily in modernising the stock of residential and commercial properties in the capital and other cities.
+The growth in the market is expected to continue due to the growing demand for houses and commercial outlets, coupled with the ambitious programme of the president, known as ‘Niamey Nyala’ or ‘Niamey the cute’, a programme to metamorphose Niger’s capital city Niamey into a modern, attractive city.

 Policy and regulation

 Since the late 1990s, there has been a significant evolution in urban planning and urban management.
 The Niger Republic’s National Policy and Regulation on Land (Politique Nationale en Matière d’Habitat) was adopted on 29 December 1998.
 The law defines the procedures for housing finance and the approach to promoting housing development.
 These include creating a national housing fund scheme, creating a national research centre to promote construction materials and technology, and transforming CDN into a housing finance bank.
 The National Policy on Habitat advocates for housing loans by commercial banks, and encourages private investments and savings.
 To date the National Housing Fund Scheme and the National Research Centre have not been created.

 In 2012, the Public Private Partnership Act was adopted.
 This relates to the development of urban infrastructure, especially housing, where long-term financing is crucial.
 The goal of the Act is to promote private interest in the development of housing and other urban infrastructure.